Skip to main content

 When will students and parents begin receiving communications about spring payment?

-WVU begins communicating about spring 2023 billing timelines and options for payment in November to give students and families time to plan and budget.
+WVU begins communicating about spring 2024 billing timelines and options for payment in mid-November to give students and families time to plan and budget.

 Return to Top of Page